bigfix/restapi-examples/create-operator/cURL/README.md

 * Name - (Permissible Values: any string) Name of the operator
 * Password - (Permissible Values: any string) Operator password
 * MasterOperator - (Optional, defaults to false) (Permissible Values: true, false) Is the operator created a master operator?
-Note: If MasterOperator is set to true, the remaining fields are unneccessary to include in the xml file and will be set to their default values.
-Any attempt to change any of the remaining fields to non-default values will yield an inconsistent operator, which will not be created.
+Note: If MasterOperator is set to true, the remaining tags are unneccessary to include in the xml file and will be set to their default values.
+Any attempt to change any of the remaining tags to non-default values will be overriden back to their default values.
 * CustomContent - (Optional, defaults to true) (Permissible Values: true, false) Can this operator create custom content?
 * ShowOtherActions - (Optional, defaults to true) (Permissible Values: true, false) Can this operator see actions submitted by other operators?
 * CanCreateActions - (Optional, defaults to true) (Permissible Values: true, false) Can this operator create actions?